 NASHVILLE -- You might recall that there was a marathon chat announced to be held Friday (tomorrow) from the Valley quarterfinals.
 Due to a number of factors, that's being postponed.
 Instead, we'll try for a 12-hour chat next Thursday, and do a regular chat at 3:00 EST tomorrow

 .
 The winning entry will be one that doesn't make my hand fall off, and will be one that uses the setting-setup-punchline system that's kept the funny pages funny for nearly a century.
 But still, some of these are so awesome, they may just be presented as text-pictures anyway.
 As always, use The Form™.Conference CallsSouthland

 : Fifteen of the 23 leagues on this side of the Red Line are already seeded and bracketed, and team seasons are ending wherever you look.
 But conferences like the SLC are still figuring themselves out in a safe, non-elimination format in preparation for the second wave of tourneys next week.
 Sam Houston State (11-4) still holds a one-game edge in the wild West, the side where all the offense is.
 Every school in that division scores at least 70 points per game (the Bearkats lead all with 78.3 PA), and the Eastern schools are all below 67.
 So when SHSU plays a team like, say, Northwestern State, an 84-66

 in which SLU shot 58 percent but was undone by a late Dukes rally and 16 turnovers.
 In the conference's chutes-and-ladders scheduling system, Duquesne is now in No. 5 seed position, a half-game behind Temple with a date at Dayton remaining... the tie-breaker calculator may come out again next week, as Saint Joe's, La Salle, SLU and Richmond all have eight wins in the league's center.
 Not to spoil anything because you likely know about it, but there's another big game tonight in Ohio

-U'useless Stat of the Day
+.U'useless Stat of the Day

 After some minor inconveniences out on the road these last couple of days, we're at the Atlantic Sun tourney for the day.
 It's our fourth straight year covering the event, and it's one of our favorites.
 And despite its recent history of stability (Belmont's won the title three straight years), this tourney has an odd history.